qossmic/deptrac/README.md

 Deptrac is using so called `collectors` to group classes into `layers` (in this case by the name of the class).

 The `ruleset` section defines, how these layers may or may not depend on other layers.
-In the example, every class of the *Controller*-layer may depend on classes that reside in the *Service*-layer, and classes in the *Service*-layer may depend on classes in the *Repository*-layer.
+In the example, every class of the *Controller* layer may depend on classes that reside in the *Service* layer, and classes in the *Service* layer may depend on classes in the *Repository* layer.

-Classes in the *Repository*-layer may NOT depend on any classes in other layers.
+Classes in the *Repository* layer may NOT depend on any classes in other layers.
-The `ruleset` acts as a whitelist, therefore the *Repository*-layer rules can be omitted, however explicitly stating that the layer may not depend on other layers is more declarative.
+The `ruleset` acts as a whitelist, therefore the *Repository* layer rules can be omitted, however explicitly stating that the layer may not depend on other layers is more declarative.

-If a class in the *Repository*-layer uses a class in the *Service*-layer, deptrac will recognize the dependency and throws a violation for this case.
-The same counts if a *Service*-layer-class uses a *Controller*-layer-class.
+If a class in the *Repository* layer uses a class in the *Service* layer, deptrac will recognize the dependency and raises a violation for this case.
+The same counts if a *Service* layer class uses a *Controller* layer class.

 ## Installation